Back to all community books

 Tolerance Pixar style

-Mary, a curious nine-year-old, discovers the wonders of nature in her backyard, but a problem arises when she realizes she can't understand why the animals behave the way they do.
-Determined to learn, she faces obstacles and moments of doubt but eventually finds a way to connect with her animal friends, leading to an important lesson in tolerance and understanding.
+Mary, a curious seven-year-old, discovers the wonders of nature in her garden, but she can't understand why the animals behave the way they do.
+She wants to learn, she faces obstacles and moments of doubt but finally finds a way to connect with her animal friends, giving us an important lesson in tolerance and understanding.

-The garden behind the house hid its own secrets: nests, tunnels dug into the ground, anthills, and ponds.
-Nature always offered surprises within reach of the hand.
+The garden behind the house hid its own secrets: nests, tunnels into the ground, anthills, and ponds.
+Nature always offered surprises!
 One day, a young hedgehog crossed our gate.
 The little hedgehog didn’t have a name, so we called him Dickie and fed him milk and fresh eggs.

 I started thinking about how many animals were living around us: fireflies in the summer evenings, snails in the garden, and ants marching around tirelessly.
-They were all part of my great interest in the natural world.
-Observing them made me realize how fascinating these creatures were.
+I observed them and realized how fascinating these creatures were.

 One morning, I discovered a beautiful collection of snail shells, all different in size.
 In my enthusiasm, I filled a jar with snails, taking care of them by giving them lettuce leaves.

 However, one day, I noticed that some of the snails were no longer moving.
-I decided to free them, opening the jar and letting them crawl away.
-It was the right choice, giving them their freedom.
+I decided to free them: I opened the jar and let them crawl away.
+It was the right choice, I gave them their freedom.

 My greatest curiosity came when I observed tadpoles in the small pond.
 Watching their tiny tails wagging and how they transformed into frogs was an unforgettable experience.